Clear The Air - Reduce Volatile Organic Compounds

 - Procedures for using aqueous cleaners effectively can be different from current solvents.
 Learn what is needed to make alternative cleaners work best.

 - Alternative product may not be a complete drop-in replacement for all situations.
 If a first attempt is not successful, there still may be a greener product that could work for you, or a partial solution may be better than no change.

 - Some aqueous cleaners contain solvent as ingredients.
 Know what ingredients are present and in what amount to determine if the change is an improvement.

 To address the growing problem of air pollution, federal EPA standards for air quality have tightened over the years.
 To make our air safer, it is increasingly likely that VOC standards will be lowered and Minnesota will face costly new regulatory requirements for businesses if levels of specific pollutants, including VOCs, are too high.

 More information on the MnTAP VOC reduction project can be found here: http://mntap.umn.edu/industries/air/current_events.html.
 Information on the MPCA VOC reduction program is available at: www.pca.state.mn.us/hfh3w9c.

 Get Your Ideas For Improvements Ready!

-To participate in one of MnTAP’s projects or events, or to discuss your ideas or identify funding sources, contact
+To participate in one of MnTAP’s events, or to discuss your ideas or identify funding sources, contact MnTAP:

-We will share the results of the pilot projects, trainings, and VOC reduction success stories with businesses, including a useful list of alternative cleaners for both parts washer applications and aerosol use.
+We will share the results of our outreach, trainings, and VOC reduction success stories with the collision repair industry, offering several events at different times and locations.
 Check mntap.umn.edu for updates and information.

 Like our content and want to share it with others?
 Please see our reprint policy.